long319/GEGCN/README.md

 # Generative Essential Graph Convolutional Network for Multi-view Semi-supervised Classification

 ====
-This is the Pytorch implementation of IMvGCN proposed in our paper:
+This is the Pytorch implementation of GEGCN proposed in our paper:
 ![framework](./framework.jpg)

 ## Requirement